pahuber/PHRINGE/docs/usage.rst

    * - ``--normalize``/``--no-normalize``
      - Whether to normalize the data to unit RMS along the time axis; default is false

 Usage From Python Module
 ------------------------
+``PHRINGE`` can also be used from within another Python module either by using input files or by manually creating the required objects.

 Using Input Files